-This controller consists of 2 SPDT relays rated at 1 Amp at 120VAC or 1 Amp at 24VDC.
-The on-board relays are controlled by a MCP23008 using GPIO0:1.
-The remaining 6 GPIO pins (GPIO2:7) are available for general purpose TTL/CMOS Input/Output applications under software control.
+This controller consists of one DPDT relay rated at 5 Amp at 120VAC or 5 Amp at 24VDC.
+The on-board relay is controlled by a MCP23008 using GPIO0.
+The remaining 7 GPIO pins (GPIO1:7) are available for general purpose TTL/CMOS Input/Output applications under software control.

-Controlling on-board relays is easy.
-Simply set GPIO0:1 as Digital Outputs.
-Next, set the on/off status of GPIO0:1 to activate the two corresponding relays.
-Two LEDs indicate the status of the two on-board relays.
+Controlling the on-board relay is easy.
+Simply set GPIO0 as a Digital Output.
+Next, set the on/off status of GPIO0 to activate the relays.
+One LED indicates the status of the on-board relay.

-The relays on this controller are rated for low-power signal switching applications, offering an ideal choice for telecommunications, audio, low-power signal, and other resistive or low capacitive load applications.
-The relays used on this device are Single Pole Double Throw.
+The relay on this controller are rated for low-power signal switching applications, offering an ideal choice for telecommunications, audio, low-power signal, and other resistive or low capacitive load applications.
+The relays used on this device are Double Pole Double Throw.
+DPDT Relays consist of two separate switches that change position simultaneously.
 External devices may be wired to turn on when the relay turns on.
 Optionally, external devices may be wired to turn off when the relay turns on.
 This relay should NOT be used in inductive applications (power switching applications involving motors or transformers of any kind).

-This controller includes an on-board I²C expansion port, allowing an easy pathway to expansion for controlling more relays, reading sensors, or expanding to any I²C device we develop in the future.
+This MCP23008 Relay Shield Arduino Micro controller includes an on-board I²C expansion port, allowing an easy pathway to expansion for controlling more relays, reading sensors, or expanding to any I²C device we develop in the future.
 Up to eight MCP23008 Relay Shield Arduino Micro based devices may be connected to a single I²C port.
 The start address of this device is set using 3 on-board jumpers.